Winslet177/Winslet_portfolio/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Hello Codegisoft Academy <a name="about-project"></a>
+# 📖 Portfolio: Home section <a name="about-project"></a>

-This is the first technical Codegisoft Academy project it tests more on Git, GitHub, GitHub Workflow and Linters.
+This is the first portfolio Codegisoft Academy project it tests more on mobile responsive, adding more html contents, adding more css content and Linters.

 *[Hello-Codegisoft Academy]* is a HTML CSS project